MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-backup-and-recovery.md

 ### Kasten

-[Kasten](https://www.kasten.io/) is a commercial product which provides operations teams with an easy-to-use and secure system for Backup & Recovery of Kubernetes applications.
+[Kasten](https://www.kasten.io/) is a commercial product which provides operations teams with an easy-to-use and secure system for Backup and Recovery of Kubernetes applications.
 It is available in both a free version, which has limited functionality and no support, and a paid version that includes additional features and customer support.

 Deployed as a Kubernetes operator within the cluster, Kasten provides a comprehensive backup solution.
 It offers a management dashboard for centralized control and visibility.
 With Kasten, users can benefit from incremental and application-aware backups, enabling efficient data protection.
 Additionally, Kasten offers disaster recovery capabilities, including automated failover and failback, as well as features for data migration and ensuring security.